 However, the situation can also be reversed.
 You might have a JSON file with only a few keys that actually need to be translated.
 In that case, you don’t need to spend hours excluding all the other keys, in order to start localizing your content.
 You can simply choose which keys you want to include, and continue with your work.

-Did you find our tutorial of translating and customizing JSON files easy?
-Do you need assistance with the process?
-If that’s the case or you have further questions or doubts, don’t hesitate toreach out to us – we will gladly answer any questions you may have.
+Did you find our hints on translating JSON files helpful?
+If that’s the case or you have further questions or doubts, don’t hesitate to reach out to us – we will gladly answer any questions you may have.